fahmiaziz98/receipt_parsing/README.md

 ![Model Training](evaluation.png)

-Here are some highlights from the training and evaluation process:
+Here are some highlights of the training and evaluation process:

 - **Dataset**: We used the CORD dataset, which includes a diverse collection of receipts and invoices.

-- **Model**: Our model is based on the `fahmiaziz/finetune-donut-cord-v2.5` architecture, fine-tuned specifically for receipt parsing.
+- **Model**: Our model is based on the [fahmiaziz/finetune-donut-cord-v2.5](https://huggingface.co/fahmiaziz/finetune-donut-cord-v2.5) architecture that has been fine-tuned from [donut-base](https://huggingface.co/naver-clova-ix/donut-base) and customized specifically for receipt parsing.

-- **Training Metrics**: During training, we monitored various metrics, including accuracy, Tree Edit Distance (Tree ED) to ensure the model's performance.
+- **Training Metrics**: During training, we monitor various metrics, including accuracy, Tree Edit Distance (Tree ED) to ensure model performance.

-- **Evaluation**: Our model achieved an accuracy of over 90% on the test dataset, demonstrating its effectiveness in parsing receipts.
+- **Evaluation**: Our model achieved over 90% accuracy on the test dataset, demonstrating its effectiveness in parsing receipts.

 - **Visualization**: The training and evaluation process can be visualized through the WandB dashboard linked above.

-Feel free to explore the training details and evaluation results on WandB for more insights into our model's performance.
+Feel free to explore the details of the training and evaluation results in WandB to gain more insight into our model's performance.

+## Demonstration